kmicinski/cis352-f23/syllabus.md

 accomodations for exams, but the instructors request at least 72 hours notice for each exam so that we may upload the necessary material to the student testing center.

-#### Coding Midterm (10%)

-There will be a coding exam, the exam will be in class, but you will be allowed to access the internet.

 #### Collaboration and the Honor Code